muratk3n/thirdwave/en/README.md

 ---

+Oz official says they didnt see problems with AstZen vacc, so far

+---

 All of a sudden UK is getting hammered from all directions..
-Royal racism claims, then AstraZeneca vacc problems, and now Irish border issues heating up with EU.
+Royal racism claims, then AstraZeneca vacc defect claims, and now Irish border issues heating up with EU.

 ---